 Revisiting your goals will help you to jumpstart your art business.

-Solving problems that arise in a timely manner is a sure way to prevent plateaus or even worse, loss of sales.
+Solving problems that arise promptly is a sure way to prevent plateaus or, worse, sales loss.

 The first step is to be able to identify problems.

 Distinguishing dilemmas is done by reviewing your strategies.